 Gregory was born in Rome in 540, the son of a Roman senator.
 He received a good education and served as an administrator in the city as his father had also done.
 When his father died in 573 he made over his estates to the Church and had seven monasteries founded mostly in Sicily.
 He turned the family house on the Coelian Hill in Rome into a monastery and spent four years there in intense asceticism and prayer before becoming a deacon and priest.

 Papal legate in Constantinople

 Pope Pelagius II (579-590) sent Gregory as papal legate to the court of the emperor at Constantinople.
 On his return after six years he became abbot of the monastery on the Coelian Hill.
 Three years later a flood caused the Tiber to burst its banks destroying the city’s grain stores and an outbreak of the plague.
 Gregory organised practical help and following this, was elected pope in 590.

 Through estates owned by the papacy he secured the Roman food supply, thus unwittingly starting the idea of the papal states.
 He made peace with the Lombards, who were Arians, and with the Visigoths in Spain.

 Missionaries to England

-Gregory sent Augustine and missionaries to England.
+In 597 AD, Gregory sent Augustine and monk missionaries to Kent in England.
 The story is that he was so impressed by the blond beauty of Anglo-Saxon slaves he saw for sale in the Roman forum that he had them liberated so they could be trained as missionary monks.
 Hence the famous saying: non Angli, sed angeli.
+(Not Angles but Angels)